DannyNunez/PHP-Directory-Helper/README.md

 **[cycle($domain)](https://github.com/BigGuns99/PHP-Directory-Helper/wiki/Cycle-through-path-and-return-all-sub-directories.)**

-This method will return all subdirectories recursively of a given path.
+This method will return a filtered array of all directories.
+The array is filtered by the your settings.

 ```
     public function cycle($domain) {